bijington/blog/_posts/2021-11-10-building-a-mobile-game-in-xamarin-forms-part-four.md

 We have talked through the benefits of using MVVM and then applied it to our application.
 Admittedly we still have some view state information inside our view model but those will be removed in a later post.

 I hope that this has given a good overview of how a view and view model interact with each other and shown some practical examples of doing so.
-In our next post Bindable Layouts we will expose more complex interact with a collection of items to display on screen.
+In our next post Bindable Layouts we will expose more complex interact with a collection of items to display on

 ## Links